Early Childhood

 You will be taught by a highly experienced and passionate teaching team, who are actively involved in early childhood research, and who have their own subject specialisms and expertise within the field.
 Our tutors aim to promote student empowerment and to support you in developing your personal, professional and academic identities.

-You can progress to Honours level in the 3rd year of study, and achieve a BA (Hons) Early Childhood within 4 years.
-We are accredited Graduate Practitioner Competencies* from September 2022 — this means that upon graduating with BA Hons in Early Childhood with us, you will gain what the Department of Education terms as a 'Full and Relevant' level 3 practitioner status that will enable you to be counted in ratios in the Early Years sector.
+We are accredited with Graduate Practitioner Competencies— this means that you have the option to work towards what the Department of Education terms as a 'Full and Relevant' level 3 practitioner status that will enable you to be counted in ratios in the Early Years sector.

 Students who wish to progress into teaching are supported by the Centre and the University.
 You will be guaranteed an interview for the Early Years or Primary Core (university-led) PGCE courses delivered in the Centre for Teacher Education as long as you achieve the entry requirements of the programme.